Cervicobrachialgia or cervical radiculopathy

 - New difficulties with bladder or bowel control

 The pain is caused by irritation or compression of one or more nerves in the neck.
-Irritation or compression of the nerve may be caused by:
+Several factors can cause this nerve irritation.

-You may develop this injury gradually over several months or years.
-But you can also trigger the injury suddenly as a result of:
+You may develop this condition gradually over several months or years.
+However, it can also occur suddenly as a result of:

 - A significant effort (lifting a heavy load)